-There are so many Apps for the Art Classroom…what should you choose?
+There are so many Art Apps for the Art Classroom…what should you choose?
 I’ve been teaching with iPads for a number of years now and I thought I’d share what Apps I’ve been using and found success with.
+You can also find a presentation at the bottom of this post that has been made to make it easy to introduce these apps to your students.

 This is the App I use most frequently and in my department, we use it with students aged 11 – 18.
 I’m sure younger students could use it too.
 The eye drawing above and the line drawing portrait below are both created with Adobe Draw.
 The advantages are: